 What Is Intensive Outpatient Treatment (IOP)?

 If you’ve been looking into different drug or alcohol rehab options, you may have learned about intensive outpatient treatment programs, or IOP.
 This unique form of addiction treatment allows clients to participate in therapy and work on their recovery skills while continuing to live at home and attend school or work.
-An IOP has been found to be just as effective as inpatient treatment programs.1

 In therapy, clients work on different elements of recovery.
 They strengthen their coping skills, learn how to effectively handle cravings and work on stress-reduction strategies.
 Intensive outpatient treatment also helps clients explore the underlying issues that may have contributed to their substance abuse.